 About two, four, six, eight, ten, twelve . . . in Ball Club . . . are deep on that Midewiwin.
 One of the power Indians, Ray Robinson, he won't say anything.
 If you ask him questions about it, he'll just walk away from you.
 They don't like to put that out.
 "That's nothing to monkey with," they tell you.

 Mike Fairbanks used to be a good Medicine Man before he died, and he was a Catholic too.
-He went back to be a good Medicine Man, and he was a Catholic too.
+He went back to be a good Medicine Man even though he was a Catholic.
 He went back to Indian medicine before he died, but he wanted to be buried "anywhere my kids are being buried."